Skip to main content

 Superfund a 529 Plan

 Tax law covering 529 plans was recently changed and has become a bit more complicated, but the potential benefits are arguably even better.
 These plans offer substantial tax benefits to parents or grandparents who want to pay for their kids’ or grandkids’ education.
-The money you contribute is not tax deductible at the federal level but may be deductible in your state.
-The benefits come in future years.
-The money in a 529 account grows tax-free and remains tax-free so long as you withdraw it for qualified education expenses.
-529 plans now include tuition for private elementary school or high school, in addition to college expenses.
-There may be contribution limits in your state, but if not, the contributions are unlimited.
+The money you contribute is not tax deductible at the federal income tax level but may be deductible in your state and local taxes.

-If you’ve already decided to fund your child’s or your grandchild’s education, why do this with after-tax dollars?
-For example, if you’re in the highest combined tax rates, you’d have to earn $43.K to have $20K remaining for tuition.
 Instead, paying education expenses with tax-free dollars provides a huge benefit, conceivably for multiple generations.
 If you make a sizeable contribution, you would simply roll any remaining balance to the next generation after your kids have used the funds.

-These tax strategies for high-income earners can be instrumental in reducing or deferring your taxes.
+These tax planning strategies for high-income earners can be instrumental in reducing or deferring your taxes.
 Taxes – or at least the amount of taxes you pay – are not as inevitable as the IRS would have you believe.
 You are in control, and with a little wise counsel, you should be able to build the right tax plan for your needs.

 Unfortunately, there are some tax preparers who may not analyze these against your specific needs, and there are too many “advisors” who are really just selling you a financial product.

-The first group may miss some significant tax deductions you could take.
-The second group could sell you a product that won’t offer the full tax benefit they promise.
 It’s also important to note that some of these tax strategies for high-income earners may not apply to your unique situation.
 Some will incur an immediate tax; others will reduce your tax burden in the future.

 The trick is to find a 100% objective advisor who can help analyze your specific situation and goals and then assess what combination of techniques will be best for you, your family, and your heirs.
-We at First Financial Consultants meet the fiduciary standard, providing 100% objective advice to our clients, and we would be happy to explore your situation in a complimentary consultation.
+We at First Financial Consulting meet the fiduciary standard, providing 100% objective advice to our clients, and we would be happy to explore your situation in a complimentary consultation.